CodeWithAbbasi/esp_sniffer/README.md

 Advantages of BSSID Filtering

 Focused Analysis
-Filters out unrelated Wi-Fi noise and captures only traffic relevant to the specified router.
+Filters out unrelated Wi-Fi noise and captures only the MAC addresses relevant to the specified router.
 This makes troubleshooting and monitoring more efficient in lab or authorized test setups.

 Improved Privacy & Ethics
 Unlike broad promiscuous sniffers, a BSSID-targeted approach avoids unnecessary collection of data from other nearby networks.
 This supports a more privacy-conscious and responsible methodology.